aiide-esports/aiide.esports.github.io/index.md

 ### Accepted Submissions

 At least one author of each accepted submission must register for the workshop at the [AIIDE website](https://sites.google.com/view/aiide-2022/registration).
-Titles and authors of all accepted submissions will be published on the workshop website, and all extended abstracts will be published through [CEUR](http://ceur-ws.org/).
+Titles and authors of all accepted submissions will be published on the workshop website, and all extended abstracts will be published non-archivally through [CEUR](http://ceur-ws.org/).
 Authors of accepted research papers will have the option of extending their submissions up to 6 pages in length before publication, with those lengthened submissions receiving further and more detailed review before publication at CEUR.

 ## IMPORTANT DATES